 How do I find out how much I owe in taxes?

 Your tax collector has this information.
 Simply call and request a tax redemption statement and they will fax or mail it to you.
 This can sometimes take 2-3 weeks.
 You can also visit your Tax Collector in person (if they’re accepting in person visits) and usually retrieve it on the spot.
-Or contact us and we will visit the tax collector on your behalf and obtain the tax redemption statement.
+Or contact us and we will visit the tax collector on your behalf and obtain the tax redemption statement for Free.

 I was just informed that a tax lien on my house was just sold at auction.
 Does that mean someone bought my house?

 No. If a tax lien was levied against your house and sold at a NJ municipality tax sale auction, it usually means that the township created the lien due to delinquent property taxes and then sold that lien to a 3rd party.
 That 3rd party only purchased the lien against your house and not your actual house.
 You can call your tax collector to confirm.
 You can also contact us and we will research publicly available records (or tell you how to do it yourself if you wish) and determine whether or not ownership if your house changed hands.
 We also have contacts with title companies who will run a free or low cost lien search for you as a favor to us if needed.

 Chances are, if a lien was actually levied against your house recently, you’re the still the owner.
 But give us a call to make sure!